On a generalization of affinoid varieties: Dagger affinoid subdomains

-\begin{prop} Let $A$ be a $k$-dagger algebra and $X = \cM(A)$ it's spectrum; \ben \item let $U, V \subset X$ be subdomains, then if they are both Weierstrass then $U \cap V$ is Weierstrass.
-The same for Laurent and rational; \item every Weierstrass subdomain is a Laurent subdomain and any Laurent subdomain is a rational subdomain; \item let $\phi: X \to Y$ be an affinoid map and $U \subset Y$ an affinoid subdomain, then if $U$ is Weierstrass (resp.
-Laurent or rational) then $\phi^{-1}(U)$ is Weierstrass (resp.
-Laurent or rational); \een \begin{proof} We use the same reasoning of \cite{BGR}, 7.2.3/7, 7.2.3/8 and 7.2.3/6. \ben \item The case of Weierstrass and Laurent need no proof.
+\begin{prop} Let $A$ be a $k$-dagger affinoid algebra and $X = \cM(A)$ its spectrum; \ben \item let $U, V \subset X$ be dagger affinoid subdomains.
+If they are both Weierstrass then also $U \cap V$ is Weierstrass.
+The same is true for Laurent and rational; \item every Weierstrass subdomain is a Laurent subdomain and any Laurent subdomain is a rational subdomain; \item let $\phi: X \to Y$ be a map between dagger affinoid spaces and $U \subset Y$ a dagger affinoid subdomain.
+If $U$ is Weierstrass (resp.
+Laurent, resp. rational) then $\phi^{-1}(U)$ is Weierstrass (resp.
+Laurent, resp. rational); \een \end{prop} \begin{proof} We use the same reasoning of \cite{BGR}, 7.2.3/7, 7.2.3/8 and 7.2.3/6. \ben \item The Weierstrass and Laurent cases are very easily to deduce from definitions, so we only check that the intersection of two rational subdomains is a rational subdomain.
 Let